ishafiul/fasq/README.md

 ## 🚀 Getting Started

 Flutter Query is currently in active development.
-Phases 1-3 are complete and ready for testing.

 ### Prerequisites